- Unknown cause that can affect all breeds

 The, often-incurable disease, causes a dog to develop skin lesions which can lead to organ failure.
 In 80% of cases, infected dogs die in just a few days.

 The medical term for the disease is Cutaneous and Renal Glomerular Vasculopathy (CRGV).
 As the common name ‘Alabama Rot’ suggests, the disease was first seen in Alabama in the 1980s where it affected Greyhounds.

-The disease, which damages blood vessels in the skin and kidneys, and prevents the blood from filtering properly, has been on the rise in the UK since 2012.
+Although still quite rare, the disease, which damages blood vessels in the skin and kidneys and prevents the blood from filtering properly, has been on the rise in the UK since 2012.
 Dogs of different breeds, sizes and age have been diagnosed with the disease, particularly around the New Forest in Hampshire.

-The really sad news is that vets aren’t certain of what causes the disease.
-It’s thought that dogs pick it up when they walk and play in muddy puddles.
+Vets are still uncertain of what causes the disease.
+It’s thought that dogs can pick it up when they walk and play in muddy puddles – though this has not yet been proven by testing.
 It may be seasonal, as there are spikes in reported cases from November to May.
 Unfortunately, there’s currently no way to prevent your dog from getting Alabama Rot.

 What are the symptoms?